data2evidence/d2e/services/alp-dataflow/README.md

-# ALP Dataflow
+# D2E Dataflow

-Manage Dataflow from ALP Portal and transform dataflows into parameters for Prefect flow runs
+Manage Dataflow from D2E Portal and transform dataflows into parameters for Prefect flow runs

 ## Description